DylanIntec/DylanIntec.github.io/projects.md

 ## Web AR Using ar.js

 Apple's Reality Creator is great, providing easy workflow to create interactive AR.
-Unfortuantly it is only supported on iPhones and iPads leaving out Android users.
+Unfortunately it is only supported on iPhones and iPads leaving out Android users.
 Web AR using ar.js solves this issue as it is browser based.
 Laptops, phones and tablets running Chrome, Safari or Firefox are supported.

 To try it out, display this [image](images\climb.jpg) on your computer and open the model on your phone [here](2021-02-17-arjs.html)